 In 1997, Cap Lavin retired after 43 years as an English teacher (at Cal-Berkeley, San Francisco State and Dominican College), including 40 years at Sir Francis Drake HS.
 At Cal-Berkeley, Cap was co-founder and director of the University of California Bay Area Writing Project, which established the National Writing Center at Berkeley and over 200 writing centers at university sites throughout the U.S. and abroad.

-Cap Lavin and his wife, Mary, have been married nearly 60 years and have six children - Rachel, John, Mark, Ken and Suzanne, in addition to their youngest child, Steve.
+Married for six decades, Cap Lavin and his wife, Mary, have six children - Rachel, John, Mark, Ken and Suzanne, in addition to their youngest child, Steve.
 Steve Lavin's brother-in-law, John Moore, is the head basketball coach at Westmont College in Santa Barbara and is married to Lavin's sister, Rachel.

 On Aug.
 17, 2007, Lavin was married to Mary Ann Jarou, a professional actress who has made television series appearances on "How I Met Your Mother," "General Hospital," "Entourage," "Brothers and Sisters," "Secret Girlfriend," and appropriately, "King of Queens."

 Steve Lavin was born on Sept.
 4, 1964 in San Francisco.
 He and Mary Jarou now live in Manhattan.